• Skip to primary navigation

 • 8 ounces light sour cream

-• 3 cups shredded cheese I use a mixture of cheddar and pepper jack
+• 3 cups shredded cheddar cheese Or pepper jack

 • Oil for preparing pie dish Coconut oil works well.